ltpitt/vagrant-pebble-sdk/README.md

 ![Contributions welcome](https://img.shields.io/badge/contributions-welcome-orange.svg)

 # Pebble SDK Vagrant machine
-> This repo contains how to quickly install Pebble SDK into a Vagrant Linux VM or on your Windows / Linux / Mac.
+> This repo contains how to quickly install Pebble SDK into a Vagrant (what is Vagrant: https://www.vagrantup.com/intro) Ubuntu Linux VM.

 ## Prerequisites for Vagrant